masukomi/omniauth-dwolla/README.md

 end
 ```

 The default :scope is 'accountinfofull'.
-It is necessary in order to grab the uid and detailed info from user.
+It is necessary in order to grab the uid and detailed info for user.